In the United States, approximately 380,000 patients per year are seen by emergency eye doctors. Over 33% are children

-If you suspect that your child has a corneal abrasion, contact an eye doctor near you for treatment.
+If you suspect that your child has a corneal abrasion, immediately contact an eye doctor near you for treatment.

 To get the object or particle out of the child’s eye, rinse the affected eye with saline solution or clean tap water.
 They can also blink several times to try and flush out whatever is scratching the eye.
 Avoid rubbing the eye, as that can make almost any eye condition worse.

 5. Foreign objects stuck in the eye

-If your child is complaining that something is stuck in their eye, the first thing to do is to tell them not to rub it.
+If your child is complaining that something is stuck in their eye, the first thing to do is to tell them not to rub their eyes.
 Visually inspect their eyes and see if you find anything.
 If a foreign object is on the sclera, the white part of the eye, try flushing the eye with saline solution or clean water.

 If it looks like something is lodged in the eye or has penetrated the eyeball, do not try and remove it.
-Seek medical care immediately.
+Seek pediatric eye care immediately.

 When it comes to pediatric eye emergencies, remaining calm is important for both you and your child.

 If your child has had an eye emergency, immediately contact an eye doctor near you who can help with eye emergencies and other eye care services.